SeReCo-Graduate-School/sereco-graduate-school.github.io/2025/autumn-workshop.md

 <b>About:</b>
 Jérôme Euzenat is a senior research scientist at INRIA, Grenoble, France where he leads the mOeX team, join to Université Grenoble Alpes and INRIA and member of the Laboratoire d'informatique de Grenoble.
 He teaches knowledge representation at the Université Grenoble Alpes.

+## Invited group

+We are happy to welcome members of the Wimmics team (Université de Nice).
+This team will officially join the SeReCo Doctoral College from January 2026.

 ## Location

 The workshop is located at the <a target="_blank" href="https://www.univ-st-etienne.fr/fr/direction-du-patrimoine/campus-trefilerie/campus-manufacture.html">Campus Manufacture (Université Jean Monnet)</a>  **18 rue Benoit Lauras** in **42000 Saint-Étienne, France**.